seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

 - [Install an IBM MQ source connector](https://ibm.github.io/event-automation/connectors/kc-source-ibm-mq/installation)

-This page contains URLs that take you to the appropriate sections to complete your acitvities.
+This page contains URLs that take you to the appropriate sections to complete your activities.
 I actually found this a great starting point.

 You can happily follow that page rather than read the rest of this post, however, the below adds a few comments to highlight what I focussed on.